Abu-al-Hun/System_bot_discord_v.1.0/README.md

 ---

-Thank you for being a part of Skoda Team!
+Thank you for being a part of Abu Alhon & Tommy!